North Harrow

 North Harrow is a suburban area of North West London, situated north-west of central Harrow within the London Borough of Harrow.
 Its residential roads have expanded from North Harrow tube station, a station on the Metropolitan line of the London Underground which is one stop away from Harrow-on-the-Hill station in Harrow town centre.
 Before North Harrow tube station was opened and the suburb developed, the area was known as Hooking Green.

 North Harrow's statistics exceed the London average in terms of safety, affluence and quality of education of its schools.
 In the area, there is predominantly low-rise, low-density, high floor space housing; there is substantial parkland in the neighbourhood such as on all sides of Headstone Manor, Yeading Brook Open Space and miniature railway and sports ground in adjoining pasture grasslands of Pinner Park, contrasted with diverse amenities, particularly in the areas of the tube station, Imperial Drive and along Pinner Road, including a post office, Tesco Express, a selection of restaurants, take-aways and cafés and independent specialist shops.
 The area is also served by North Harrow Library.

-North Harrow is part of Harrow West along with West Harrow and central Harrow, a parliamentary constituency represented by Labour Party (UK) MP Gareth Thomas.

 About 800m north of the tube line is a 14th-century moated manor house, Headstone Manor, which serves to support the area's excellence in sport with public grounds on all sides as well as Harrow Museum and Heritage Centre, which is based in Headstone Manor Recreation Ground.
 The Heritage Centre chronicles Harrow's historical past and runs many special events and exhibitions throughout the year.